Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ## First Look at Puppeteer

-Let's run puppeteer for the first time on it's own, so you will actually see how it works alone without Jest in the first place.
+Let's run Puppeteer for the first time on it's own, so you will actually see how it works alone without Jest in the first place.
 In the root of the project you will find `puppeteer_firts_try.js` file which contains some basic instruction for Puppeteer.

 Run it with:
 ```
 node puppeteer_firts_try.js